-Darker-colored OPs are generators (they create or read data in your project).
-Lighter colored OPs are filters (they modify the data).
+Darker-colored OPs are generators.
+Generators create new data or read data from external devices and programs.
+Lighter colored OPs are filters.
+Filters modify the data of an incoming operator.

-You can find a specific operator by typing its name while the OP Create Dialog is open.
-For example, double-click the network again and type "noi", click on Noise, and click on the network to place the Noise CHOP.
+Bring up OP Create again.
+You can find a specific operator by typing its name.
+Type "noi", click on Noise, and create a Noise CHOP.

 6. Six Families of Operators act on images, motion, 3D and text